-- PwC HK maintains a robust and consistent approach to the management of all personal data, with everyone in our organisation having a role to play in safeguarding personal data. - PwC HK has continued to build on our extensive Data Privacy and Protection programme and supplemented the Network Data Policy with Supplementary Guidance in handling personal data.
-PwC HK respects the privacy and confidentiality of information of our clients, our people, and others with whom we do business, including compliance with relevant legal requirements and professional standards.
-Our confidentiality and privacy policy sets out how the Firm requires our partners and staff to deal with confidential information and personal data. - We are also committed to embedding good data management practices across our business.
+- The Firm maintains a robust and consistent approach to the management of all personal data, with everyone in our organisation having a role to play in safeguarding personal data. - The Firm has continued to build on our extensive Data Privacy and Protection programme and supplemented the Network Data Policy with Supplementary Guidance in handling personal data.
+We respect the privacy and confidentiality of information of our clients, our people, and others with whom we do business, including compliance with relevant legal requirements and professional standards. - We are also committed to embedding good data management practices across our business.
 Our PwC Code of Conduct contains information on a broad range of local policies covering legal and professional obligations, including the policies on protection of personal data.
 All partners and staff are required to confirm the compliance of such data protection related policies on an annual basis.